 Looking to find out more about the food you eat?
 Or just brush up on your recipe repertoire?
-Well, this list of 5 books includes the ones that have most affected the way I think about food over the last couple of years.
-They’re all worth a read if you’re looking for something new!
+This list of 5 food books might help; these are the ones that have most affected the way I think about the way I eat.
+They’re all worth a read if you’re looking for something new.

 Let me know in the comments if you’ve read any of these yourself, and what you thought?

 1. Farmageddon: The True Cost of Cheap Meat (Phillip Lymbery)

 Phillip Lymbery is the CEO at Compassion in World Farming – an animal welfare charity who fight to end the practice of factory farming.
 In Farmageddon, Phillip goes on a terrifying investigative journey behind the closed doors of the factory farming industry – from the UK, Europe and the USA, to China, Argentina, Peru and Mexico.
 Did you know for instance, that the main reason for hacking down the remaining South American rainforest these days, is to grow soy to feed the pigs and chickens of China?
 Farmageddon is both a wake-up call to change our current food production and eating practices, and an attempt to find a way to a better farming future.
 Buy now: Farmageddon: The True Cost of Cheap Meat

 2. Any of the 7 food books written by Joanna Blythman